Coronavirus notice: A final decision regarding the format of EWPC-18 (in-person/online) will be made in late Jan 2022. Read more ...

 The long tradition of workshops previously held in Kaiserslautern (2004), Bonn (2005), Leipzig (2006), Zandvoort (2007), Regensburg (2008), Florence (2009), Budapest (2010), Münster (2011), Rennes (2012), Regensburg (2013), Sofia (2014), Kassel (2015), Berlin (2016), Cluj-Napoca (2017), Uppsala (2018), Bristol (2019) and Rennes (2020) will be continued with the 18th European Workshop on Phosphorus Chemistry in Rostock, Germany.
 This workshop series has a strong reputation for fruitful exchange of ideas, opinions and excellent discussions.
 The aspects of phosphorus chemistry covered by this workshop span organic, inorganic, polymer, materials chemistry and biological chemistry.

-The programme will include oral contributions from PhD students (15 + 5 min, 1 presentation per research group) and poster presentations (no limitations), and an invited plenary lecture.
+The programme will include talks, how-to lectures and poster presentations from PhD students, as well as an invited plenary lecture by a distinguished researcher.
 Students will also chair the sessions of oral contributions.
-Prizes for best oral contributions, posters, and chairs will be awarded.
+Prizes for best talks, posters, and chairs will be awarded.

 EWPC-18 to be postponed to March 2022